Irene Montero: Early beginnings

-Member of Parliament, 2016–present
+Member of Parliament (2016–2023)

 Montero was a candidate for Madrid to the Congress of Deputies for Podemos in the elections of 20 December 2015, being elected deputy of the XI and the XII Legislature.
 Since 18 February 2017 she has held the position of Spokesperson of the United Confederal Group We Can-In Comú Podem-En Marea, being the youngest speaker of democracy.

 During the election campaign of 20 December 2015 Iglesias announced that Montero would be the vice president and minister of the Presidency of a hypothetical government of Podemos.

-In the elections of the Congress of Vistalegre II to the direction of Podemos was elected member of the State Citizen Council.
+In the elections of the Congress of Vistalegre II to the direction of Podemos was elected as a member of the State Citizen Council.
 She was the most voted woman, placing herself in fourth place, behind Pablo Iglesias, Pablo Echenique and Íñigo Errejón.
 She is currently a member of the Coordination Board of Podemos, secretary of Action in Congress.

-As a deputy, in June 2017 Montero became the first woman in the history of Spain to intervene in parliament on a motion of no confidence.
+As a deputy, in June 2017, Montero became the first woman in the history of Spain to intervene in parliament on a motion of no confidence.

 In May 2018, Iglesias and Montero put their positions in Podemos up for a vote of no confidence, following backlash for purchasing a €615,000 country house in Galapagar.
 A total of 68.42% of party members voted to keep them in their roles.